 about

-Job Worms (1992, Amsterdam) is a multidisciplinary artist whose work focuses on perception — how we sense, interpret, and relate to the world around us.
-By working with both natural materials and digital tools, he explores the tensions between the organic and the digital, the familiar and the unknown, and perception and incomprehension.
+Job Worms (1992, Amsterdam) is a multidisciplinary artist whose work focuses on perception.
+How we sense, interpret, and relate to the world around us.
+By drawing inspiration from nature and technology, he explores the tensions between the organic and the digital, the familiar and the unknown, and perception and incomprehension.
+His main inspirations include sythesis, mountains and the likes of Pauline Oliveros, John Cage and Alvin Lucier.

 His practice is rooted in the idea that much of our environment exists beyond conscious perception.
-Through installation, sound, and performance, he reveals overlooked or hidden aspects of our surroundings, inviting viewers to reconsider how they engage with space, matter, and systems.
+Through installation, sound, and performance, he reveals hidden aspects of our surroundings, inviting viewers to reconsider how they engage with their environment.

 Worms holds a postgraduate degree in Art in Sound from KASK (Ghent, 2020).
 His work has been presented at Ars Electronica, Design Museum Gent, KIOSK Gent, and Kennedy Van der Laan.

-Job Worms (1992, Amsterdam) is een multidisciplinair kunstenaar wiens werk draait om perceptie — hoe we de wereld om ons heen waarnemen, interpreteren en ermee omgaan.
-Door het combineren van natuurlijke materialen en digitale middelen onderzoekt hij spanningsvelden tussen het organische en het digitale, het bekende en het onbekende, en tussen perceptie en onbegrip.
+Job Worms (1992, Amsterdam) is een multidisciplinair kunstenaar wiens werk draait om perceptie.
+Hoe we de wereld om ons heen waarnemen, interpreteren en ermee omgaan.
+Door het combineren van natuurlijke materialen en digitale middelen onderzoekt hij spanningen tussen het organische en het digitale, het bekende en het onbekende, en tussen perceptie en onbegrip.

-Zijn praktijk vertrekt vanuit het idee dat een groot deel van onze omgeving buiten onze bewuste waarneming valt.
-Via installaties, geluid en performance onthult hij over het hoofd geziene of verborgen aspecten van onze leefwereld.
-Hij nodigt toeschouwers uit om hun relatie met ruimte, materie en systemen opnieuw te bekijken.
+Zijn praktijk vertrekt vanuit het idee dat een groot deel van onze omgeving buiten onze waarneming valt.
+Via installaties, geluid en performance laat hij verborgen aspecten van onze wereld zien en horen.
+Hij nodigt je uit om de relatie met je omgeving te herontdekken.

 Worms behaalde in 2020 een postgraduaat in Art in Sound aan KASK (Gent).
 Zijn werk werd getoond bij onder andere Ars Electronica, Design Museum Gent, KIOSK Gent en Kennedy Van der Laan.